slaclab/calibration_modules/README.md

-# calibration_modules
+# Calibration Modules

-Defines functionality to calibrate PyTorch Models
+Provides some functionality to perform calibration of a pre-existing PyTorch model, i.e., a `torch.nn.Module`.